 23 I'd like to thank you can't be here today.
 A on account of B in spite of C because of 34 David won't has passed his driv A permit B allow C let 24 at the ficer checked our passports 35 A sight A boundaryB line 36 B chance You should look a at the in your jumper if 25 He was so intereste her enter the A remark B notice C recognise you want to know A badge B mark how to wash it.
-C notice 26 e field, I caught of a 37 • are physically but our completely different.
-C alike C sight D look B same D equal 27 The teacher made a note in the that Paul 38 A regarded was absent from sch A catalogue B list 39 B viewed We apologise for D noticed the in the delivery of 28 the subject is closed. the goods.
-A delay C lateness C concerned D informed 40 B failure If this problem sh D absence nould ever, you are to 29 • palance made him of 40 contact me immed liately. riding a bicycle.
-A unable B impossible C incapable D improbable A arise B rise C raise D lift 30 what a pleasure it has been 41 If we both s a lot of similarities stereos, we see that they have s. to be talking here to A Lastly onight.
-C Last A complete B conflict C contrast D compare B At last D Last of 42 We have to defend d our ideas at all 31 I can't cut my steak A sharp The knife's A expenses B costs C taxes D duties 22 D blunt 43 had never seen white men 32 Italy. ange its and fly over before.
-A tenants C citizens • C flight D travel 44 B occupiers The prisoner was.
-D inhabitants after serving a ten-year 33 If you want to become you need to e ome a professional pianist, sentence.
-A retired C resigned A practise C train D coach B released D expelled
+C notice 26 e field, I caught of a 37 · · are physically but our completely different.
+C alike C sight D look B same 27 The teacher made a note in the that Paul 38 She is to be A regarded an expert on computers.
+C considered was absent from sch A catalogue 30 B viewed We apologise for D noticed the in the delivery of 28 D directory the subject is closed.
+03 the goods. n 50 20 A regarded C concerned D informed A delay B failure C lateness D absence 29 palance made him of 40 If this problem she contact me immed hould ever, you are to diately. riding a bicycle.
+A unable C incapable A arise B rise C raise D lift B impossible D improbable 41 stereos, we see that they have 30 to be talking here to what a pleasure it has been onight. a lot of similarities A complete C Last D Last of 4.0 B conflict D compare 31 I can't cut my steak 42 A expenses d our ideas at all C dim D blunt 43 B costs The island's D duties had never seen white men 32 The plane had to ch Italy. nange its and fly over 40 before.
+A tenants C citizens A trip C flight B occupiers 33 D travel ome a professional pianist, 44 The prisoner was a sentence. after serving a ten-year you need to e very day.
+A retired C resigned C train D coach B released D expelled